pydanny/slides/webhooks/index.rst

 Functional vs OO Thoughts
 ---------------------------

-* Functional code is awesome, but lean-and-mean OO is great.
+* Functional code is awesome, but lean-and-mean OO is great too.
 * Both are wonderful until they get bloated.
 * Don't try to stick to a paradigm if doing so makes ugly code.